In the Rehabilitation, Reintegration & Recovery space

 There may be some recommendations of medicines and supplements which can help to treat sleep disorders.

 One should never stop taking medicine without the approval from the healthcare provider.
 To counter excessive sleepiness as a side effect of medication, one may need to talk to the provider.
+These adjustments can be especially helpful for individuals living with a sleep disorder who require personalised care.

-A structured and goal oriented type of talk therapy is cognitive behavioural therapy (CBT).
+A structured and goal-oriented type of talk therapy is cognitive behavioural therapy (CBT).
 It is useful to manage mental health conditions (such as depression and anxiety), and is even helpful in managing emotional concerns such as stress and grief.
 It can manage other health conditions as well, such as chronic pain and insomnia.

-A Continuous Positive Airway Pressure machine (CPAP), or even owning a neurostimulator can help control sleep apnea, which can help regulate one’s sleep.
+A Continuous Positive Airway Pressure machine (CPAP), or even owning a neurostimulator, can help control sleep apnea, which can help regulate one’s sleep.

-A type of light therapy is a form of treatment that can be used for insomnia and other such sleep disorders.
+A type of light therapy is a form of treatment that can be used for insomnia and other sleep disorders.
 It resets the body clock so one may feel alert in the day and tired during the evening.
 If one has any trouble waking up then light therapy is good for the evening times.

 Try and see to the fact that the bedroom remains in a quiet, cool, and dark place.
-Background noise is helpful if one is not able to sleep—things such as white noise or earplugs.
+Background noise is helpful if one is not able to sleep things such as white noise or earplugs.
 Blackout curtains or eye masks can be used if light interferes.

 Reduction of stress is essential before going to bed.
 Writing things down can help if one has the tendency to worry too much later at night in bed.